As some of your own poets have said, “Boy that escalated quickly.”

 But things do get a little more complicated.
 The fact is that many of these questions have been openly asked and redefined for decades, in print and at various theological conferences, by conservative theologians.
 And, incredibly, this has happened without creating a firestorm.
 This makes the problem less one of some rogue thinkers suddenly sneaking into the fold of orthodoxy, and more one of a larger theological community having been lax, and almost officially so, in its own standards.
 While one might feel that this was an unacceptable situation, it was the actual one, and so the tone of the conversation should account for it.
 It often hasn’t.

 Even though the writers at the Mortification of Spin believe that the tail has wagged the dog in such a way that complementarianism, as modernly construed, has created these controversial suggestions about the Trinity, the fact is that there is some precedent for it within Reformed theology.
-There is a history of curious, perhaps controversial, thinking with regard to the intra-Trinitarian relations going back at least to John Murray.
-Murray thinks he is following Hodge, of course.
+There is a history of curious, perhaps controversial, thinking with regard to the intra-Trinitarian relations going back into the early 20th cent.
 But, if we are being totally forthright, the more developed form of the doctrine of the pactum salutis draws out some of these very same questions.
 In fact, the very same John Owen whose visage graces the Mortification of Spin blog, and whose writings lend inspiration to their very name, plays a central role!